Software & Apps

 Getting started with UTM

 Before you get started, make sure you have at least 100 GB of free space on your drive, if possible.
-This will allow enough room to download and install UTM and Windows, with a little wiggle room so you should still be able to download and install macOS security updates.
+This will allow enough room to download and install UTM and Windows, with a little wiggle room so you should still be able to download and install macOS updates.
 If you don’t have at least 100 GB of free space, you may be able to free up enough room by using Washing Machine, part of Intego’s Mac Premium Bundle X9 security and utility suite.

 If you download UTM for free from the developer’s site (as opposed to buying it from the Mac App Store), you get a 275 MB disk image.
 Open the disk image, then drag the UTM app to your Applications folder.
 The UTM disk image is compressed, so when you copy the app into your Applications folder, expect it to take up about 1.1 GB.